The art of customer loyalty: Build a company customer love

 Support Your Customers

 What’s crucial for any online business is a good customer support system.
 Why?
 Because bad support can discourage a prospective customer from purchasing a product or a service in the first place.
 Not to mention what it can do to your relationship if the support fails to answer present customers’ grievances.
-If you are still handling all of the emails and calls by yourself without any particular order, you should think again.
+If you are still handling all the emails and calls by yourself without any particular order, you should think again.

 Be mindful of the fact that not all customers like the same channel of communication – some hate chatting, others talking over the phone.
 Of course, the second thing to consider is your budget, so the support structure you choose should be a balance between your customer’s wishes and your possibilities.